Have you driven around the countryside to see beautiful bright yellow sunflowers growing in a field? And wondered, “why is a sunflower yellow?”

-If you're wondering why the sunflower is yellow, then it's because of the flower's unique pigments.
+If you’re wondering why the sunflower is yellow, then it’s because of the flower’s unique pigments.
 These flower pigments are called anthocyanins, which give the flower different colors, such as red, pink, yellow, purple, and many more.
-The pigment has a property to absorb specific wavelengths of lights and reflect others.
+The pigment has the property to absorb specific wavelengths of light and reflect others.

 The pigments contain a chemical known as flavonoids that give the plant and its flower the color.
 When sunlight falls on yellow sunflowers, the pigments absorb all other light wavelengths except yellow.
 The yellow light is reflected that we can see as the yellow color of the flower.

 Other types of pigments, such as carotenoids, are found in tomatoes and carrots, that reflect red, yellow, or orange.
 Another well-known pigment is chlorophyll that gives the leaves and foliage the green color.